Part 3 of Hidden Gems on Simplifier.net That Make Your FHIR Work Easier

 - For the first option, the reasoning could be that the FHIR package versioning provides the version and it saves work.
 However, information about changes in individual resources can then not be seen from their numbering.

-- The version can be updated in an automated manner using the next package version prior to release.
+- Using the next package version prior to release, the version can be updated in an automated manner.
 This entails a bit more work and the individual resources still do not completely reflect the changes.
 However, it reflects that the resources are a set and are compatible with each other.
 It prevents others from cherry-picking resources and expecting them to be compatible.

 - The last option is to manually update the version fields with every change linked to that resource.
 This is a lot of work and prone to error but it will show the individual resource changes.

-If you go for option 2 or 3, you will need to check if the versions are correctly filled before publishing.
+If you decide to go for option 2 or 3, you have to check if the versions are correctly filled before publishing.

-Make sure that the project’s dependencies are correctly set.
+The project’s dependencies have to be correctly set so make sure that is the case.
 The project should have a direct or indirect dependency to a FHIR core package.
 Add or update dependencies through the project’s Dependencies tab.
 There is a Restore option under the Manage button that applies the dependencies from the

 package.json file, if you ever updated that file manually.